o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/six-point-lighting-tutorial.md

 Volumetric effects such as smoke and clouds can be represented with animated textures.
 To render these texture effects and approximate a three dimensional volume, you will need a custom material type.
 The technique in this tutorial approximates how each texture should be lit from any given direction by using six tangent lightmaps that represent the top, bottom, left, right, front, and back of a plume of smoke.

 The six-point lighting material type uses textures that color the illuminated parts of the texture if light came from a corresponding direction.
-For example, red texels could indicate that lighting from the left should light up those particular texels, whereas blue texels could indicate which texel should be lit up by lighting from the top.
-Thus, magenta (red + blue) texels could mean that lighting from both the left and top should be applied to those texels.
+For example, the picture below shows a plume of smoke with lighting coming from the left, which corresponds to the green texels in the lightmap.
+Red texels indicate which texels of the smoke should be lit up by lighting from the right.
+Thus, yellow (green + red) texels mean that lighting from both the left and right should be applied to those texels.
 This information can then be used to form the six tangent lightmaps and apply lighting on the material accordingly.

+{{< image-width src="/images/learning-guide/tutorials/rendering/six-point-lighting/spl-comparison.png" width="50%" alt="Picture of a frame of a light map on the left with a picture of the cloud on right with lighting coming from the left." >}}

 This tutorial covers the following concepts:
 * Edit your own material type